North Carolina Teen & Adolescent Mental Health Treatment

 Jalecia Beatty

-Jalecia Beatty - Music Therapist
+Jalecia Beatty - Regional Clinical Director

-Jalecia is a licensed clinical mental health counselor associate (LCMHCA) and serves as the Clinical Director.
+Jalecia is a licensed clinical mental health counselor associate (LCMHC) and serves as the Clinical Director.
 She started at Bright Path as a graduate student intern and is an instrumental part of the program’s growth and development.

 Jalecia attended East Carolina University for undergraduate and graduate studies; and has a Bachelor of Science in Nutrition with a concentration in science, and a master’s in clinical counseling in mental health and substance abuse.